-Team members are available 24/7 to respond to broken water lines, or stuck on sprinklers, in an effort to maximize water savings and efficiency.
-You can spot our team wearing a bright-colored safety vest in your local park or streetscape.
+The system is activated by emailing the Park Maintenance Hotline or calling (916) 405-5688.
+Team members are available 24/7 to respond to problems, such as broken water lines or stuck on sprinklers, in an effort to maximize water savings and efficiency.

 Since 2003, Sacramento County Water Agency (SCWA) has provided recycled water in the Laguna West, Lakeside, and Stonelake communities.
 Cosumnes Community Services District uses this water for irrigation purposes, thereby conserving and extending the life of our precious drinking water resources.
 SCWA charges 30% less for using recycled water.
 The costs savings help us keep Landscape and Lighting Assessment Fees low.

 In the future, Cosumnes CSD may implement a recycled water, or gray water, program to irrigate landscaped areas with treated wastewater from Cosumnes CSD facilities.
 Gray water refers to reusable wastewater from bathroom sinks, bath and shower drains, and clothes washing drains, that can be reused on-site, often for landscape irrigation.
 The use of gray water for irrigation is known to reduce the demand for fertilizer use.

 Did You Know?

 Recycled water is normally exempt from the drought related water restrictions imposed on potable water sources.
 This means the District landscaping in the recycled water areas may look greener than other areas of Elk Grove.